GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/07.261-270/08.Praise-the-King-of-Heaven/docs.md

 ---
+title: |
-title: 268.
-Praise the King of Heaven
+    268. Praise the King of Heaven - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 268.
+Praise the King of Heaven.
+Praise, my soul, the King of Heaven, To His feet thy tribute bring; Ransomed, healed, restored, forgiven, Who like thee His praise should sing?
+Praise Him!  praise Him!
+Praise Him!  praise Him!
+Praise the everlasting King!
+    keywords:  |
-    keywords: Christ in Song, Praise the King of Heaven, Praise, my soul, the King of Heaven,
+        Christ in Song, adventhymnals, advent hymnals, Praise the King of Heaven, Praise, my soul, the King of Heaven.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 268. PRAISE THE KING OF HEAVEN
+####  Christ in Song,

 ```txt
 1.